 Weighting and grading of the test results

-The results from the various elements of the test have been graded on a scale from 1–5, where 5 is the best.
-A score of less than 3 is only given if the results are poor and significantly worse than for other products in the sample.
+The results from the various elements of the test are graded on a scale from 1–10, where 10 is the best.
+A score of less than 6 is only given if the results are poor and significantly worse than for other products in the sample.
+Testfakta’s grading is based on the laboratory’s test results and the reported measurements.

-The grades from the different elements of the test have been combined to give a total score, using the following weighting: effect on plaque and gums 70% (of which effect on plaque 70% and effect on gums 30%), ergonomics and ease of use 20% and battery performance 10%.
+The weighting and grading of the various sub-results is conducted in consultation with the laboratory.
+The grades from the different elements of the test are combined to give a total score, using the following weighting: effect on plaque and gums 70% (of which effect on plaque 70% and effect on gums 30%), ergonomics and ease of use 20% and battery performance 10%.